renaissance-benchmarks/renaissance/README.md

 ##### twitter-finagle

+- `finagle-chirper` - Simulates a microblogging service using Twitter Finagle. (default repetitions: 40)

 - `finagle-http` - Sends many small Finagle HTTP requests to a Finagle HTTP server, and awaits the response. (default repetitions: 12)